kishan19/visx-genai-workshop/README.md

 ## 🔄 Feedback Loop

-The workflow includes an intelligent feedback loop:
+TADDR includes an intelligent feedback loop:

 - Chart Evaluator can send charts back to Chart Generator for refinement
 - Maximum iterations are configurable (default: 3)